beacon-House/counselling-portal/docs/file-names.md

 - Authentication system
 - Student management (create, view, search)
 - Roadmap navigation and tracking
-- Custom subtask management with status tracking
+- Custom subtask management with status tracking and remarks
+- Enhanced notes system with multiple content types:
-- Notes system for text entry with placeholders for file/image uploads
+  - Text entry with canvas-style editing
+  - File uploads with preview and description
+  - Image uploads with preview and description
+  - Transcript uploads with specialized formatting
 - Responsive design with mobile adaptations
 - Animations for UI interactions